 A lot about your life can change literally overnight.
 From your regular budget to your taxes, anyone who acquires a large sum of money will have to make a lot of changes.
 Along with financial changes, your social life can dramatically change.

 The first thing any lottery winner, or anyone who acquires a substantial inheritance, should do is call their accountant and call a lawyer.
 Here are five reasons why lottery winners will need a lawyer.

 Also Read: Living Trust Vs Will: What’s The Difference?

 You’ll want to protect all your new assets

-Even the smallest winning jackpot can put you ahead.
-You’ll want to invest your money, and find ways to support the ones you love.
+Even getting the smallest winning jackpot changes your life.
+You’ll want to invest your money and find ways to support the ones you love.
 But many lottery winners experience old friends, estranged family members, and even strangers suddenly walking into their lives expecting handouts.